adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 </p>

-Getting back to the first rule about overlapping nodes, we need to figure out what data structure to store the points in.
+Getting back to the first rule about overlapping nodes, we need to figure out what data structure to store the nodes in.
-It's clear that an array that we iterate for each point is not going to cut it - it is however the simplest to implement.
+It's clear that an array that we iterate for each node is not going to cut it - it is however the simplest to implement.
 The best suited structure I can think of is a grid of buckets.
 Our use case favours this even more since the nodes are all of the same size.